Madrid Travel Tips

 Don’t call the U.S. using your hotel’s phone service unless it’s an emergency or saving money is not an issue.
-You can easily spend $15 or more for a 5 minute call.
-Since many Internet cafes only have Spanish language keyboards its better to bring your laptop, tablet or large smartphone.
+You can easily spend $15 or more for a 5-minute call.
+Since many Internet cafes only have the Spanish language keyboards it’s better to bring your laptop, tablet or large smartphone.

 Madrid Hotel Rooms